bitmarkcc/bitmark/doc/build-unix.md

 If you want to build Bitmark-Qt, make sure that the required packages for Qt development are installed.
 Either Qt 4 or Qt 5 are necessary to build the GUI.
+You also need protobuf (see below).
 If both Qt 4 and Qt 5 are installed, Qt 5 will be used.
 Pass `--with-gui=qt4` to configure to choose Qt4.
 To build without GUI pass `--without-gui`.

 To build with Qt 4 you need the following:

-    sudo apt-get install libqt4-dev libprotobuf-dev protobuf-compiler
+    sudo apt-get install libqt4-dev

 For Qt 5 you need the following:

-    sudo apt-get install libqt5gui5 libqt5core5 libqt5dbus5 qttools5-dev qttools5-dev-tools libprotobuf-dev
+    sudo apt-get install libqt5gui5 libqt5core5 libqt5dbus5 qttools5-dev qttools5-dev-tools

 libqrencode (optional) can be installed with: